Discovering Suaq and it’s unique orangutans

-The Suaq research camp was rebuilt in 2007, several kilometers south of the old camp.
+The Suaq monitoring station was rebuilt in 2007, several kilometers south of the old camp.
 Photo credit: U. Wipfli, 2017.

 The Suaq orangutans are the only orangutan population that uses tools flexibly and on a regular base.
 Here, Xavier is using a tool to get sweat bees out of a tree hole.
 Photo credit: Mudin, May 2013.

 Orangutans use umbrellas made of leaves to protect themselves from the rain or sun.
 Here, 3 year old Lois is trying to make one of his first own umbrellas.
 Photo credit: C. Schuppli, March 2014.

 At Suaq, even unrelated adult males tolerate each other close by.
 Here Gura is watching Saudade feeding from very close.
 Photo credit: J. Kunz, February 2017.

 Due to the high food availability, unlike at other places orangutans at Suaq can get quite chobby like Ellie here as a juvenile.
 Photo credit: C. Schuppli, February 2011.

 Suaq raised to one of the most renowned orangutan research sites